alexwlchan/alexwlchan.net/src/_drafts/creating-a-safari-webarchive.md

 I found an existing tool for creating Safari webarchives on the command line, [written by newzealandpaul][github].

 I did some brief testing and it seems to work okay, but I had a few issues.
-The error messages aren't very helpful -- some of my bookmarks failed to save with an error like "invalid URL", even though the URL worked just fine in Safari and other browsers.
+The error messages aren't very helpful -- some of my bookmarks failed to save with an error like "invalid URL", even though the URL opens just fine.
 I went to read the code to work out what was happening, but it's written in Objective-C and uses deprecated classes like [`WebView`](https://developer.apple.com/documentation/webkit/webview) and [`WebArchive`](https://developer.apple.com/documentation/webkit/webarchive).

 Given that it’s only about 350 lines, I wanted to see if I could rewrite it using Swift and the newest classes.